dalemartyn/dalestillman.com/src/work/2017-05-12-charnwood-brewery.md

     {% image "/charnwood-brewery/charnwood-brewery-home.json" %}
   </div>
   <figcaption>
     The illustrations were by <a href="https://www.adozeneggs.co.uk/insights/author/michelle/" title="Michelle Barnett">Michelle</a>.
-Beth designed the layout of the scene, similar to the box shed designed for cases of beer.
-I added some subtle animations to the people drinking outdoors.
+Beth designed the layout of the scene, similar to the box she’d designed for the cases of beer.
+I added some subtle animations to the people drinking outside.
   </figcaption>
 </figure>